co3moz/gluon/README.md

 Gluon
 =============
 We can call gluon a project boss.
 Simply manages routes, decides which route should go first, also manages models and database connection.
-With gluon project development will become so much easier..
+With gluon, project development became so much easier..

 installation
 -----------------